 If you are planning to have a C-section or you are ready to schedule a C-section, here is what you need for your hospital stay if you are there alone without any family member.

 12. Have your favorite people around

-Last and not least, having your favorite family and friends around, plays a vital role in speedy recovery – both physically and emotionally.
-During this time, refrain from adding toxic people in your visitor’s list.
+Finally, having your favorite family and friends around plays a vital role in speedy recovery – both physically and emotionally.
+During this time, refrain from adding toxic people to your visitor’s list.

-During these times of COVID-19 when it is highly advised to stay home and practice social distancing to keep you and your family safe.
-Arrange a video call or conference call with your friends and family since it is very much likely they are at home and free to talk.
+When it is highly advised to stay home and practice social distancing to keep you and your family safe, arrange a video call or conference call with your friends and family since it is very much likely they are at home and free to talk.

-When you are busy with a baby, at some point you need people to have an adult talk.
+When you are busy with a baby, you need people to have an adult talk.
 In other words, you need a response from the other side, a conversation.